 Endowment plans are great if you want to be covered by a hybrid insurance and savings plan.
 It is also great for people who cannot afford to save while paying for insurance premiums since endowment plans provide both of those at the same time.

 If you are looking for more funds to finance your endowment plan, or you need it for other ventures, we have the solution for you.
 Take a loan today from Bugis Credit, a licensed money lender in Singapore.
-They offer a wide variety of loans, which include business loan, personal loan, foreign loan, payday loan and monthly loan.
+They offer a wide variety of loans, which include the best monthly loan, business loan, personal loan, foreigner loan and payday loan Singapore.